Zorium/zorium/README.md

 ```

-### z.router.currentPath
+### z.router.getCurrentPath()

-This value will be set to the currently routed path that the router has routed to.
+Returns the currently routed path that the router has routed to.

 ### z.router.on()